clavicordio/lyricvideo/README.md

 <b>A little program for making pixel art lyric videos.</b>

 I wrote this project to make 8bit lyric videos for my music project <i>Flying Salmon</i>.

 Then, some people were curious to see the source code and asked me to share it.
 Well, here it is!
 The code is a bit messy and not very user-friendly for customization, because I didn't expect anyone to ever see it.
-I'll try to make it better if I see you guys' interest in this project!

-Here's an example what you can make:
+Here's an example of what you can make:

 https://youtu.be/uMxgx-nJi9o